mlcommons/training/llm_moe_grpo/README.md

 | Qwen thinking mode | Disabled with `enable_thinking: false` |
 | Sequential reasoning | Disabled |

+Every training and validation rollout must reach a normal terminal result.
+A rollout truncated by the agent timeout is incomplete and must not be included as a valid benchmark sample.
+Configure both agent timeouts high enough that no rollout is terminated by the timeout.
+The reference RCPs used 1,800 seconds for both training and validation; this is a reference value, not an upper bound, and should be increased when required to ensure rollout completion.

 Training generation uses temperature `1.0`, top-p `1.0`, and no top-k restriction.
 Validation generation uses temperature `0.1` and top-p `0.95`.
 The benchmark context and maximum generation length are both capped at 65,536